giellalt/lang-mns/exceptions-stems-fst-src.md

 one or few words than an exception since these will not work nicely with e.g. compounding scheme or possibly many end applications.

+**LEXICON EXCEPTIONS** only one verb and some propernounss for now.
 IRREGULAR ADJECTIVES

 IRREGULAR DETERMINERS